How Heavy Are the Dumbbells You Lift?: Manga

-Chapters not yet in tankōbon format

 Anime

 An anime television series adaptation was announced on January 15, 2019.
 The series was produced by Doga Kobo and directed by Mitsue Yamazaki, with Fumihiko Shimo handling the series composition, Ai Kikuchi designing the characters, and Yukari Hashimoto composing the music.
-It aired from July 3 to September 18, 2019 on AT-X, Tokyo MX, KBS, SUN, and other channels.
+It aired from July 3 to September 18, 2019, on AT-X, Tokyo MX, KBS, SUN, and other channels.
 It ran for 12 episodes.
-The opening theme is "Onegai Muscle" (お願いマッスル) performed by Fairouz Ai and Kaito Ishikawa, while the ending theme is "Macho A Name?" (マッチョアネーム？) performed by Ishikawa.
+The opening theme is "Onegai Muscle" (お願いマッスル) performed by Hibiki Sakura (Fairouz Ai) and Naruzo Machio (Kaito Ishikawa), while the ending theme is "Macho A Name?" (マッチョアネーム？) performed by Machio (Ishikawa).

-Funimation had licensed the series outside Asia.
+Funimation licensed the series outside Asia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink holds the license for the series in Southeast Asia.